irahbt/simple-sourdough/testing.md

 #### As a premium member, I want to:

 1. View premium content
     - The recipe cards feature a large photo, recipe title and a free or premium tag.
     - If premium membership is not active they will not be able to view premium recipes:
     [![Recipe not premium](https://i.gyazo.com/c7135788ed471bef21251476b61aec4c.gif)](https://gyazo.com/c7135788ed471bef21251476b61aec4c)
-    - Once premium memberhsip is active, the user is able to access all recipes.
+    - Once premium membership is active, the user is able to access all recipes.

 2. See when new premium content is added
     - The newest recipe is automatically displayed in premium member's account with a 'new recipe' tag: